PatronSaintOwl/ops/01_setup/README.md

 It will install requirements (note you will need pip to be installed, and sudo privilege) and launch kubespray

-Note that it may take time (~10min) to finish to setup the whole cluster.
-It's also a good things to have already connected to your servers with ssh, to have their fingerprints listed in your know_hosts
+Note that it may takes time (~10min) to finish to setup the whole cluster.
+It's also a good things to have already connected to your servers with ssh, to have their fingerprints listed in your know_hosts (or it will result with an Ansible error in most cases)

 Once the setup is finished, the kubeconfig will be available in my_cluster/kubeconfig, and you can begin to play with your cluster with `kubectl`